sensebox/books-v2/en/erste-schritte/registrierung-auf-der-openSenseMap.md

 * The exposure, in which you want to set up your senseBox
 * The location, where you want to set up your senseBox (you can also have your location determined automatically)

-Since the openSenseMap is open to all types of senseBoxes, you will be asked about the hardware used.
+Since the openSenseMap is open to all types of senseBoxes, you will be asked about the used hardware.
 Select * senseBox: home V2 * and the bee you use (WiFi, or Ethernet)

 ![Selection of senseBox:home V2 MCU and WiFi Internetconnection](../pictures/Select_hardware.PNG)

 <div class="box_info">
     <i class="fa fa-info fa-fw" aria-hidden="true" style="color: #42acf3;"></i>
-  You are not sure if you have an ethernet or a wifi-bee, or you can not see the difference between the airpressure and temperaturesensor?
+  You are not sure if you have an ethernet or a wifi-bee, or you cannot see the difference between the airpressure and temperature sensor?
 In the chapter <a href = "../komponenten/README.md">Komponenten</a> you are going to find pictures and further hints for the individual components.
 </div>

 Now you are almost done!
 Quickly select the sensors that you will connect to your senseBox.
 Just click and ready.
 If you want to install a finedustsensor, you also have to specify which serial port you want to connect to.
 After that you can finish the process.